-The exchange program at KTH in Stockholm, Sweden began in Autumn 2001, and undergraduate students have been participating in the exchange yearly ever since.
+The exchange program at KTH in Stockholm, Sweden began in Autumn 2001.
 The department approves sending up to two CSE undergraduate students and five CSE graduate students to KTH in a given year.
 Our expectation is that undergrads will most likely have greater interest, since graduate student participation will depend on individual faculty members having specific research links.

 Requirements & Application

-Undergraduate students interested in this year-long (Autumn-Spring quarters) exchange program should consult a CSE advisor with their questions.
+Undergraduate students interested in visiting KTH should speak with a CSE advisor.
 The information session for CSE students interested in one of the departmental programs takes place early in Winter quarter for the following academic year.
 The session is run by the exchange program coordinator (Alan Borning), a CSE advisor, and students who have participated in the exchange before.
 This session is your opportunity to ask questions, hear about others' experiences, and learn about the application process.
 The departmental application to select students typically consists of a brief statement of interest and a review of your academic record and background.
 Our goal is to notify students selected for the exchange no later than early March.

 Ideally, students will plan to spend their junior year at KTH, and then return to UW for the senior year and capstone project, but an exchange during senior year is also possible.
 The correspondence between KTH and CSE courses are evaluated on a case-by-case basis once students return from the exchange, but you should be able to apply a significant number of KTH computer science courses toward your UW degree.